MJ Melendez Player Props: Royals vs. Angels

 MJ Melendez At The Plate

-- Melendez has four doubles, a home run and 10 walks while batting .149.
+- Melendez has four doubles, a triple, a home run and 10 walks while hitting .169.

-- Melendez has picked up a hit in 38.9% of his 18 games this season, with more than one hit in 16.7% of those games.
+- Melendez has gotten at least one hit in 42.1% of his games this season (eight of 19), with more than one hit four times (21.1%).

+- He has hit a home run in one of 19 games, and in 1.2% of his plate appearances.

-- In four games this year (22.2%), Melendez has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (26.3%), Melendez has picked up an RBI, and in three of those games (15.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In five games this season (27.8%), he has scored, including multiple runs twice.
+- In six games this year (31.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.